Admission Requirements for Transfer Students

 Detailed information on the requirements follows.

-Completing your undergraduate application form online is the required method.
 Fees may be paid by credit card or electronic check.

 Transfer applicants are required to submit high school transcript(s).
 Note: A high school transcript is not required of students who have attended at least four semesters of college full-time or have earned at least 48 credits by the semester for which they are applying.
 Upload to the online application or ask your high school to send it electronically or by mail.

 3. OFFICIAL COLLEGE TRANSCRIPT(S)